levibrooke/seattle-java-401d4/class-13/README.md

 ## Agenda
 - Announcements
     - Brook will be here Friday!
 (And today, to watch!)
+    - Next Tuesday, TOTAL fridge cleanout (in preparation for market)
 - Code review
     - Stacks using two queues, again, with a code solution
     - AnimalShelter